drewww/prism/docs/source/making-a-roguelike/part13.rst

       return modifiedMaxHP
    end

-Then we loop through each modifier, add it to our base maxHP, and return the modified value.
+We loop through each modifier, add it to our base maxHP, and return the modified value.
 While we're here we'll need to change a few more things.
 First let's change heal to use our new getter function.

 .. code:: lua